richo/zephyros/README.md

     - It's free and open source.
 Some of the alternatives are neither.
 3. **Isn't it inefficient to run scripts out-of-process communicating over Unix sockets?**
     - No.
-4. **This app is great!
-How can I thank you?**
-    - I dunno.
-Tell your friends about it?

 ### Community